 Combining the separate pieces and numerous angles into a pictorial whole, Picasso shows suffering of innocent civilians during the war and the chaos of the world after the event.
 Picasso’s Guernica is the evidence that the artist not only played an important role in the historical development of the cubism aesthetics but also contributed to the anti-war movement.

-Picasso’s perception of beauty and his devotion to the development of the cubism sign system and techniques was important for the growing popularity of this movement since the beginning of the twentieth century.
+Picasso’s perception of beauty and his devotion to the development of the cubism sign system and techniques were important for the growing popularity of this movement since the beginning of the twentieth century.
 The cubists preferred depicting the objects of the surrounding world instead of the processes in the inner world and chose the extraordinary cubism methods for representing them in the canvases.

 Thus, Picasso and his followers revolutionized the world’s art and people’s perception of works of art and reality.
-Picasso’ paintings can be regarded as historically significant because of their impact on the development of cubism aesthetics and creative representation of concrete historical events.
+Picasso’s paintings can be regarded as historically significant because of their impact on the development of cubism aesthetics and creative representation of concrete historical events.

 Bibliography